 - New Year's Day

 - Martin Luther King Day

 - Presidents' Day

-- Memorial Day

 - Independence Day

 - Labor Day

+- Co

+- Memorial Day

-- Columbus Day
+- Columbus DayVeterans' Day

-- Veterans' Day
+- Veterans' L

 - Thanksgiving Day

+- Day after Thanksgiving

 - Christmas Day

-Floating Holidays - In addition to the above Designated Holidays, a full-time employee will be credited with four (4) floating holidays each January 1.
+Floating Holidays - In addition to the above Designated Holidays, a full-time employee will be credited with three (3) floating holidays each January 1.
 An employee must receive prior approval from the employee's Department Head to take a floating holiday.
 Floating holidays must be used in no less than 1 hour increments.
 Any floating holidays not used as of December 31 cannot be carried over into the next year and will be cancelled.
 An employee whose employment with the Town is terminated for any reason, including retirement, will not receive cash payment for unused floating holidays.
-A mandatory floating holiday must be taken on the Day after Thanksgiving.